farabi1/product-analysis-website/README.md

 # FR Car Review

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with tailwind [FR Car Review](https://polite-kitsune-3a73be.netlify.app/).

 ## Available Scripts